What is Tequila?

 Tequila is a Blue Agave-based spirit made primarily in the area surrounding the city of Tequila, 40 miles northwest of Guadalajara, and in the highlands (Los Altos) of the western Mexican state of Jalisco.

 Tequila is most often made at a 38–40% alcohol content (76–80 proof), but can be produced between 35–55% alcohol content (70–110 proof).
-Though most tequilas are 80 proof, many distillers will distill to 100 proof and then dilute it with water to reduce its harshness.
-Some of the more well respected brands distill the alcohol to 80 proof without using additional water as a diluter.
+Though most tequilas are 80 proof, many distillers will distil to 100 proof and then dilute it with water to reduce its harshness.
+Some of the more well-respected brands distil the alcohol to 80 proof without using additional water as a diluter.

 The origins of Tequila date back to 250-300 AD when Aztec Indians first fermented the juice of Agave plants to make ceremonial wines.
 This original wine was called ‘pulque’ and was made by fermenting the sap (aguamiel – honey water) from the heart of the Agave.
 The yeasts used originally were naturally found in the air and produced a wine of 8-12% abv.
 In 1519, the Spanish conquered Mexico and brought the technology of distillation with them, which they had learned from the Moors.
 Within ten years of being in Mexico, they had probably started to make the first rough Agave spirits known as Mezcal or Mescal wine.
 Over the following years, the techniques were improved and modernized with new laws governing the production and labeling of Tequila to protect the national spirit of Mexico.